 Victoria Legal Aid Handbook for Lawyers

-Victoria Legal Aid (VLA) will make a grant of legal assistance for an infringements matter, if you meet all of the following tests:
+Victoria Legal Aid (VLA) may make a grant of legal assistance to a person for an infringements matter when the person is liable to pay multiple infringements exceeding $5000, and:

-• want to apply to revoke an infringement warrant or an enforcement order or seek enforcement review, or
+• wants to apply to revoke an infringement warrant or an enforcement order or seek enforcement review

-• have a matter listed in the Magistrates’ Court in relation to an infringement warrant, or
+• has a matter listed in the Magistrates’ Court in relation to an infringement warrant

-• have a matter listed in the Special Circumstances List of the Magistrates’ Court.
+• has a matter listed in the Special Circumstances List of the Magistrates’ Court.

-• have a mental or intellectual disability, disorder or illness, either now or when the offence occurred, or
+• have a mental or intellectual disability, disorder or illness, either now or when the offence occurred

-• have a serious addiction to drugs, alcohol or a volatile substance either now or when the offence occurred, or
+• have a serious addiction to drugs, alcohol or a volatile substance either now or when the offence occurred

 • the infringement penalty being substantially discharged.